Search documentation...

 Standard vs Lightning engine comparison

-Hightouch recommends using the Lightning sync engine when syncing more than one million rows of data.
+Hightouch recommends using the Lightning sync engine when syncing more than 100 thousand rows of data.

-If you select the standard engine, you can switch to the Lightning engine later.
-Once you've configured the Lightning engine, you can't move back to the standard engine without recreating BigQuery as a source.
+If you select the Basic engine, you can switch to the Lightning engine later.
+Once you've configured the Lightning engine, you can't move back to the Basic engine without recreating BigQuery as a source.

 To learn more, including migration steps and tips, check out the Lightning sync engine docs.